A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 Then, MediShield Life came along and replaced it on 1 November 2015.

-MediShield Life, administered by the Central Provident Fund (CPF) is one of the national healthcare schemes.
+MediShield Life, administered by the Central Provident Fund (CPF), is one of the few national healthcare schemes.
 Its aim is to provide basic medical insurance to help Singaporeans pay for large hospital bills and selected outpatient treatments.

-The other national healthcare schemes are ElderShield and CareShield Life (replaced ElderShield).
-Both are meant to provide long term care support in the form of monthly payouts if at least 3 out of 6 basic activities of living can’t be done.
+The other national healthcare schemes are ElderShield and CareShield Life (which replaced ElderShield).
+Both are meant to provide long term care support in the form of monthly payouts if at least three out of six basic activities of living can’t be done.

 5 Key Features of MediShield Life